cammoblammo/BandLibrary/docs/roadmap.md

   Include a user-defined label in the ZIP archive filename
 - `add_part.py`
   Append an additional part PDF to an existing imported piece;
-  merges PDFs, calculates page range, updates YAML, removes source PDF;
+  merges PDFs, calculates page range, updates YAML;
   full rollback on failure

 - `--test` flag for the importer — writes to `test/` instead of `library/`